kiyoshisasano/agent-pld-metrics/pld_runtime/README.md

 * Compatible with schema **v2.x**
 * Behavior and naming MAY evolve during evaluation
-* Breaking changes will be documented once stabilization begins
+* Breaking changes will be documented as stabilization approaches

 Maintainer: **Kiyoshi Sasano**
-Feedback is welcome and may influence future revisions.

 ---

 This document reflects the current working understanding of the runtime and is subject to revision as research and feedback continue.